-- Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year. - Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year. - Yes, the institution has hosted a conference on topics related to planetary health in the past three years. - The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event. - No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+(4 points) Yes, the institution has hosted at least one conference or symposium on topics related to sustainable healthcare/vetcare in the past year.
+(3 points) Yes, the institution has hosted a conference on topics related to planetary health / sustainable healthcare/vetcare in the past three years.
+(2 points) The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+(1 point) No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+(0 points) Score Assigned:

-Score explanation: OHSU as an institution has hosted symposia related to planetary health within the last three years.
-In April 2022 it hosted the "Social and Environmental Exposures and the Developmental Origins of Health Disparities" conference (brought to us by the Harvard T.H.
+Score explanation: In April 2022 it hosted the "Social and Environmental Exposures and the Developmental Origins of Health Disparities" conference (brought to us by the Harvard T.H.
 Chan School of Public Health), bringing together social and environmental scientists interested in the interrelationships between social and environmental factors and their joint impact on health and wellbeing.
 The medical school has not itself hosted any symposia.

-2.6.
-Is your medical school a member of a national or international planetary health or ESH organization?

-- Yes, the medical school is a member of a national or international planetary health or ESH organization - 0 No, the medical school is not a member of such an organization

-Score explanation: OHSU SOM is a member of the Global Consortium on Climate and Health Education

-Section Total (8 out of 17) ---------------------- ---------------
+2 2.6.
+Is your institution a member of a national or international planetary health or ESH/ESV organisation?
+Yes, the institution is a member of a national or international planetary health or ESH/ESV organisation.
+(1 points) No, the institution is not a member of such an organisation.
+(0 points) Score Assigned: 1 Score explanation: OHSU SOM is a member of th Education and signed on to the HHS Health Secto Section Total (9 out of 17) 52.9% Back to Summary Page here Community Outreach and Advocacy Section Overview: This section evaluates institutional engagement in community outreach and advocacy efforts associated with planetary health.

-Are there additional research resources offered at your medical school or institution not yet asked about that you would like to describe?
-If so, please do so below.

-Community Outreach and Advocacy

-Section Overview: This section evaluates medical school engagement in community outreach and advocacy efforts associated with planetary health.
 Researching and teaching planetary health is necessary but not sufficient.
 It is critical that institutions also directly engage with communities most affected by environmental health harms.
-Although climate change is a problem largely created by those with power and resources, its impacts fall disproportionately on under-resourced populations and communities of color.
+Although climate change is a problem largely created by those with power and resources, its impacts fall disproportionately on under-resourced populations and communities of colour.
 Institutions should partner with local communities affected by climate change and pollution to share information about environmental health threats, advocate together for change, and provide opportunities for students to be a part of this work.
+3.1.
+Does your institution partner with community organisations to promote planetary and health?
+Yes, the institution meaningfully partners with multiple community organisations to promote planetary and environmental health.
+(3 points) Yes, the institution meaningfully partners with one community organisation to promote planetary and environmental health.
+(2 points) The institution does not partner with community organisations, but participates in community focused events relating to planetary health.
+(1 point) No, there is no such meaningful community partnership.
+(0 points) Score Assigned: